deniz-oezdemir/philo/README.md

 After each philosopher has eaten three times, the dinner ends and the program stops executing.

+## Comparison to solution in C
+- **Memory Management**: Go's garbage collection is more convenient, though it offers less control compared to manual memory management in C.
+- **Concurrency**: Go's goroutines are more convenient and easier to use than threads in C.
+- **Sleep Function**: The standard sleep function in Go (`time.Sleep`) seems to be less precise than the standard `usleep function in C.
+- **Code Length**: Go allows for shorter and more concise code.
+- **Overall Experience**: Transitioning from C to Go has been a pleasant experience, and Go is relatively intuitive to pick up.

 ## Sources

 - [Getting Started with Go](https://go.dev/doc/tutorial/getting-started#prerequisites)